-French companies must, in principle, deduct a 25% French withholding tax from dividends paid to non-residents.
+As from January 1, 2008, French companies must, in principle, deduct an 18% French withholding tax from dividends paid to non-residents.
 Under most tax treaties between France and other countries, the rate of this withholding tax may be reduced or eliminated in some circumstances.
 Generally, if dividends are subject to a French withholding tax, a holder who is a non-French resident is subsequently entitled to a tax credit in that holder's country of residence for the amount of tax actually withheld.